nikku4211/nes-starter-kit-action53/README.md

-# Cogwheel's NES Starter Kit
+# Nikku4211's Modified Version of Cogwheel's NES Starter Kit

 This is an example project using llvm-mos targeting the Action 53 mapper.
 It's very much work-in-progress.
 There will be more to come.